frankieliu/hugo/content/posts/usaco-dec-2019-plat-tree-depth.md

 Next we continue counting on the left side of \\(a[i]\\), for \\(a[i-1]\\).
 This doesn't have any restrictions and therefore we can consider inversions from \\(i-1\\) to
 \\(n\\), with a possibility of \\(0\\) to \\(n-i+2\\) inversions.
-Note that this way of enumerating inversions by looking at only possibilities to the right of number ensures that no inversion is missed, or overcounted.
+Note that this way of enumerating inversions by looking at only possibilities to the right of the number ensures that no inversion is missed, or overcounted.
 We continue in this fashion until \\(a[i-(i-1)]\\) which can have \\(0\\) to \\(n-1\\) inversions.